RyougiShikiosu/styletransfer/README.md

 =====

 This repository is for [Meta Networks for Neural Style Transfer](https://arxiv.org/abs/1709.04111).
 The meta network takes in the style image and generated an image transformation network for neural style transfer.
+The fast generated model is only 449KB, which is able to real-time execute on a mobile device.
 For more details please refer and cite this paper

     @inproceedings{shen2017style,
       author = {Falong Shen, Shuicheng Yan and Gang Zeng},